Symbiogenesis: History

 Lynn Margulis advanced and substantiated the theory with microbiological evidence in a 1967 paper, On the origin of mitosing cells.
 In her 1981 work Symbiosis in Cell Evolution she argued that eukaryotic cells originated as communities of interacting entities, including endosymbiotic spirochaetes that developed into eukaryotic flagella and cilia.
 This last idea has not received much acceptance, because flagella lack DNA and do not show ultrastructural similarities to bacteria or to archaea (see also: Evolution of flagella and Prokaryotic cytoskeleton).
 According to Margulis and Dorion Sagan, "Life did not take over the globe by combat, but by networking" (i.e., by cooperation).
 Christian de Duve proposed that the peroxisomes may have been the first endosymbionts, allowing cells to withstand growing amounts of free molecular oxygen in the Earth's atmosphere.
 However, it now appears that peroxisomes may be formed de novo, contradicting the idea that they have a symbiotic origin.
 The fundamental theory of symbiogenesis as the origin of mitochondria and chloroplasts is now widely accepted.

+Symbiogenesis revolutionized the history of evolution by proposing a mechanism for evolutionary development not encompassed in the original Darwininan vision.
+Symbiogenesis demonstrated that major evolutionary advancements, particularly the origin of eukaryotic cells, may have resulted from symbiotic mergers rather than from gradual mutations and individual competition, i.e., classical natural selection.
+Accordingly, symbiogenic theory suggests that endosymbiosis may be a powerful force in generating evolutionary novelty, beyond that which can be explained by natural selection alone.